Spitfire (character): 1990s publications

 She makes a brief appearance in Fabian Nicieza and Kieron Dwyer's story "The Establishment" for Marvel Comics Presents Vol. 1 #42 (February 1990); in a flashback to events following her previous appearance she is shown to be reluctant to her son Kenneth's suggestion that Joey Chapman continues as Union Jack.
-While Scott Lobdell and Ian Akin featured her in "Ember When" for the Marvel Super-Heroes Winter Special Vol 2. #4 (December 1990); the story sees her in wheelchair recovering from cancer until called upon to use her powers to save a young nurse from a mutant ex-boyfriend.
+While Scott Lobdell and Ian Akin featured her in "Ember When" for the Marvel Super-Heroes Winter Special (vol. 2) #4 (December 1990); the story sees her in wheelchair recovering from cancer until called upon to use her powers to save a young nurse from a mutant ex-boyfriend.

-John Byrne featured her again in a fiftieth-anniversary celebration in Namor the Sub-Mariner Vol. 1 #12 (March 1991); the story sees the reunion of the Invaders for a mission to rescue Namor, in which she is shot while using her speed to defeat a Nazi scientist and receives a second life-saving blood transfusion from original Human Torch Jim Hammond restoring her youth and powers.
-Byrne reused the character as support in subsequent volumes, including; #13 (Apr 1991), to give evidence at Namor's trial; #15 (Jun 1991), to provide unwelcome relationship advice; Annual #1 (June 1991), to attempt kidnapping Namor for a surprise party; #19 (Oct 1991), to take over as temporary head of Namor's business; #21 (December 1991), to complete a hostile takeover; #23 (Feb 1992), to close down the acquired company; and #27 (Jun 1992), to discuss her own failing business with her son.
+John Byrne featured her again in a fiftieth-anniversary celebration in Namor the Sub-Mariner #12 (March 1991); the story sees the reunion of the Invaders for a mission to rescue Namor, in which she is shot while using her speed to defeat a Nazi scientist and receives a second life-saving blood transfusion from original Human Torch Jim Hammond restoring her youth and powers.
+Byrne reused the character as support in subsequent volumes, including; #13 (April 1991), to give evidence at Namor's trial; #15 (June 1991), to provide unwelcome relationship advice; Annual #1 (June 1991), to attempt kidnapping Namor for a surprise party; #19 (October 1991), to take over as temporary head of Namor's business; #21 (December 1991), to complete a hostile takeover; #23 (February 1992), to close down the acquired company; and #27 (June 1992), to discuss her own failing business with her son.